FHPythonUtils/CatImage/README.md

 optional arguments:
-  -h, --help            show this help message and exit -g, --greyscale       image in greyscale (as opposed to colour?)
-  -u, --url             image is url (as opposed to file?)
+  -h, --help            show this help message and exit -u, --url             image is url (as opposed to file?)
+  -b, --big             big image?
   -c CHAR, --char CHAR  char to use in colour print use $'chr' for escaped
                         chars
-  -b, --big             big image?
+  -t, --truecolour      output in truecolour?

+Choose one of the following:
+  Use the following arguments to change the look of the image

+  -g, --greyscale       image in greyscale (as opposed to colour?)
+  -r, --regular         image in regular definition?
 ```

 Alternatively, drop into your project and use: